HarrisonHall/ballgame/README.md

 the player can jump through and enter the first level.

-The first level has a cool intro where the camera moves around the level showing everything off al la super mario.
+The first level has a cool intro where the camera moves around the level showing everything off a la super mario.
 ![1](media/blizzardo1.png)
 ![2](media/blizzardo2.png)
 The intention for the peak was to lead to another sublevel.